kanmeugne/kanmeugne.github.io/_posts/dev/2021-12-23-setting-up-your-python-environment.md

 author: kanmeugne
 ---

-I have been talking python with differents kind of programmers -- from beginners to experienced programmers -- and there is this little issue which, surprisingly, does not have a straightforward answer : *what do you need to install to start programming in python ?* I decided that this should be the main concern of this post as I want to take some time explaining what -- in my opinion -- is the easiest path from nothing to a decent python programming environment.
-So let's start the journey.
+I have been talking python with differents kind of programmers -- from beginners to experienced programmers -- and there is this little issue which, surprisingly, does not have a straightforward answer : *what do you need to install to start programming in python ?* This post is dedicated to this litlle issue and I will try explain what -- in my opinion -- is the easiest path from nothing to a decent python programming environment.
+Our journey will have several *stops* and you will have to install *stuff* in order to move from one stop to another.

+At the first stop you will have to make sure that you are working on the right Operating System, with the right terminal -- meaning, compatible with this post.
+Spoil Alert!
+We will go for a linux OS since it is very popular among programmers.

+At the second stop, you should have installed `python 3` on your computer -- we will see that, once installed, you technically have a working python programming environment.
+We will show off two programming mode : and interactive mode -- where you can type commands and see the result in an interactive prompt -- and scripted mode -- where you write scripts and run them with the python interpreter.

+At the third stop we will enrich our environment with high-level python prompt -- like `ipython` and `jupyter` -- and advanced IDEs -- like `vscode`.
+High-level prompts give more context to the programmers and are clearly a most have if you want to improve your interactive programming mode experience.
+IDEs, as you might expect, improve the script programming mode experience with embedded tools for : script execution, coding style, code highlighting, testing, etc.

 ## 1. The OS : where everything starts